Yousraaa-adel/BankingName/README.md

 - **Transfer**: Transfer funds between two accounts.
 - **Balance Inquiry**: Retrieve the current balance of an account, including currency formatting.
 - **Currency Handling**: Balance amounts are returned with a currency symbol (`$`), and amounts are formatted to two decimal places.
+- **Savings Interest Calculation**: The system automatically calculates interest for Savings accounts based on the account balance and a predefined interest rate.
+The interest is applied periodically, ensuring accurate and up-to-date calculations for users.

 ## Technologies Used